-- 1. Each of the Contracting States shall notify to the other the completion of the procedures required by its law for the bringing into force of this Agreement.
-The Agreement shall enter into force on the date of receipt of the later of these notifications. - 2.
-The provisions of the Agreement shall apply: - (a) with regard to taxes withheld at source, in respect of amounts paid or credited on or after the thirtieth day following the date upon which the Agreement enters into force: and - (b) with regard to other taxes, in respect of years of assessment beginning on or after the date upon which the Agreement enters into force. - 3.
-The Convention for the Avoidance of Double Taxation and the Prevention of Fiscal Evasion with respect to Taxes on Income between the Government of the Republic of South Africa and the Government of the Kingdom of Swaziland which entered into force on 23 August 1973 shall be terminated with effect from the date of entry into force of this Agreement and shall cease to have effect for any year of assessment or period for which the provisions of this Agreement apply.
+1. Each of the Contracting States shall notify to the other, through the diplomatic channel, the completion of the procedures required by its law for the ratification of this Convention.
+The Convention shall enter into force on the date of receipt of the later of these notifications.

+- 2. The provisions of the Convention shall apply: - (a) with regard to taxes withheld at source, in respect of amounts paid or credited on or after the first day of January next following the date upon which the Convention enters into force; and - (b) with regard to other taxes, in respect of taxable years beginning on or after the first day of January next following the date upon which the Convention enters into force.